|

 I've encountered.
 A storm at the base of Long's Peak that destroyed high-end dome tents of parties nearby

+had no effect at all on my Windfoil.
 Set up is relatively easy.
 The poles thread easily with the help

 of straps that lever the poles into place, allowing a very taut pitch with minimal effort.
+Although this design dates from the late 1980's it still works well.

 Its combination of excellent living comfort and super bombproof construction still makes it my tent of choice for multi-day basecamping